 Winner: Galaxy S7

 All phones have to pull double-duty as cameras these days.
 It wouldn’t surprise us if people spent more time taking photos with their phones than talking on them.
 Both the S7 and iPhone 6S feature high-end cameras, with 5-megapixel front-facing cameras and 12-MP rear-facing cameras capable of immaculate selfies or landscapes.
 The S7’s rear camera has a faster F1.7 lens that allows it to catch movement better than the 6S, and in our testing it performed better in low-light environments.
-The S7 also tended to produce warmer colors than the iPhone 6S, however, giving photos a less natural look.
+The S7 also tended to produce warmer colors than the

 One of the latest iPhone’s biggest innovations is Apple Live Photos.
 This feature allows the iPhone 6S to record a brief snippet of video before and after a picture, allowing for GIF-like moving images.
 It’s a seemingly small addition, but one that gives iPhone users some extra avenues for creative expression.
 With the S7, Samsung has introduced the Motion Photo feature.
 Like Live Photos, it records a brief amount of video before the photo, though not after.
 The 6S wins by a slight edge here, though it is hardly a crucial feature for either phone.